Plantar Fascia Tear

 3: An irritated and painful Heel Spur causes inflammation around the injury site; therefore, anti-inflammatories and icing can significantly reduce pain and inflammation.
 Over-the-counter Ibuprofen works well in these causes, and you should consult your GP for the correct dosage while icing the site of pain for 10-15 minutes, 3-4 times daily can reduce your pain levels.

-If you have tried home treatment for your Heel Spur without much success, we recommend a consultation with a Physical Therapist who can clinically identify your pattern of pain and the factors contributing to your symptoms and develop a rehabilitation protocol to provide effective Heel Spur treatment.
+Suppose you have tried home treatment for your Heel Spur without much success.
+In that case, we recommend a consultation with a Physical Therapist who can clinically identify your pattern of pain and the factors contributing to your symptoms and develop a rehabilitation protocol to provide effective Heel Spur treatment.

-The gait analysis results can inform your Physical therapists on whether supportive footwear is sufficient or whether you may need insoles to reduce your pain levels and address your gait.
+The gait analysis results can inform your Physical therapists on whether supportive footwear is sufficient or whether you need insoles to reduce pain levels and address your gait.